bajamircea/bajamircea.github.io/_posts/2018-03-18-destructor-recommended-idiom.markdown

 categories: coding cpp
 ---

-The C++11/17 recommended idiom for descrtuctor exception safety for most C++ applications.
+The C++11/17 recommended idiom for destructor exception safety for most C++ applications.
 Realistic cases of how to handle code that destructors call.
 I ignore cosmic rays damaging CPU or memory and bugs (OS, compiler, hardware).